Flask Web Apps

 activities.append(resp.json())

-• we've set site_name to a string, which we'll use in our web page
+site_nameto a string, which we'll use in our web page - we've used

 Using request